Pro:Voke Touch of Silver Shampoo & Conditioner

 Although it is mandatory for any cosmetics that are sold in China to be first tested on animals, we do not export to China nor do we conduct animal testing outside of the EU, neither does anybody on our behalf.

 Is Touch of Silver suitable for vegans & vegetarians?

 All Touch Of Silver products are suitable for vegetarians.
 All products are also suitable for vegans EXCEPT the Intensive Conditioner, Conditioning Shine Spray, Firm Hold Hairspray and Intensive Treatment Keratin & Shine Shots which contain wool (by-product of sheep) or silk (by-product of silk worms) derivatives.

 Have you tried any of Pro:Voke’s hair products?
-Let me know in the comments!
+Let me know!

 This post may contain affiliate links